swent-group10/mvp-prd/template/9-design.md

 ## Deployment

 Our app will be deployed through the Google Play Store.
-Our backend is hosted on Firebase already.
-We have no special infrastructure requirements.
-One step we will need before the MVP is a separate development and production environment.
+Personal user data will be stored on our server to ensure enhanced security and privacy.
+Other data, such as meal entries and posts, will be stored in Firebase Firestore, while static data will be managed using Firebase Storage.
+Our server will be deployed and maintained to handle personal user data securely.
+We will establish separate development and production environments to facilitate testing and ensure smooth transitions before the MVP launch.